National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) supports people with a permanent and significant disability which affects their ability to take part in everyday activities.
 It is jointly governed and funded by the Australian and participating states and territory governments.
-The NDIS began its national rollout on 1 July 2016, it was expected to be fully implemented by July 2020 (DPS 2019).
-Further details about the NDIS are provided in the Technical information.
+The NDIS began its national rollout on 1 July 2016, and had been made available to all eligible Australians as of 1 July 2020 (NDIS 2020).
+Further details about the NDIS are provided in the Technical notes.

 NDIS participation indicator

 The NDIS participation indicator was introduced into the Specialist Homelessness Services Collection (SHSC) from 1 July 2019.
 A participant in the NDIS is an individual who reports they are receiving an agreed package of support through the National Disability Insurance Scheme.
 The NDIS question is asked of all clients at the start of a support period by SHS agency.
 Data are only available for clients who only had support period(s) starting from 1 July 2019 onwards.